Our lakes include Wabana, Little Wabana, Bluewater, Trout, Little Trout, Clearwater & Doan Lake.

 019 Itasca County Lakes data

-Dr.John Downing, PhD in Limnology, gave a presentation on the health of our lakes at the annual meeting.
-Here is a copy of the presentation for those that couldn’t make the meeting.
+Dr.John Downing, PhD in Limnology, gave this presentation on the health of our lakes at an annual meeting.
+Here is a copy of the presentation.

 What’s up with our lakes?